824728350/Zodiac/dataset/README.md

 The `sampledChecks.csv` file contains 150 sampled semantic checks that Zodiac was able to mine and validate, with corresponding natural language descriptions.
+Please email Zodiac authors directly if you'd like to access more semantic checks!